 That is actually the exact opposite of what mastering is and our continual battles in the Loudness Wars seems to be paying dividends.
 More and more home studio producers are learning that it is more about dynamic range and not loudness, about depth and separation and not loudness, about maximizing and optimising for a specific genre and not loudness.

 I myself always use a mastering engineer for my own productions.
 Mastering your own music is a little too personal and critical decisions will be made as to what you ‘like’ as opposed to what is ‘needed’.
 However, that is not to say you cannot perform demo masters.
 I actually encourage producers to try to master their own demos.
 It is a great learning experience and one that all should try at some point.

 But let us assume you want to use a professional mastering engineer for your productions.
 The most important contribution you could make is to make sure your productions are ready for mastering.
 This is not as technical a subject as it sounds but it does require a learning curve.

-In the video I run through all the processes required to create a transparent pre master.
+In the MixBus-Transparent Pre Mastering video, I run through all the processes required to create a transparent pre-master.
 I show you how to use an equaliser, a bus compressor and a limiter to bring out the best in your masters.
 I run through each process showing you the settings I use to create transparent masters.
-Butt if you are hankering for some deeper content then my video-book MixBus Strategies is for you.
+But if you are hankering for some deeper content then my video-book MixBus Strategies is for you.